Homegrown StoreBlogCannabis CultivationAll You Need to Know About Orange Weed Strains

 Super Lemon Haze

-Super Lemon Haze not only makes our list of top strains but also happens to be one of the most bountiful orange weed strains.
+Super Lemon Haze Feminized not only makes our list of top strains but also happens to be one of the most bountiful orange weed strains.
 It produces an indoor yield of between 21–25 oz./m2 and an outdoor harvest of 28-35oz./plant.

 Super Lemon Haze flower